Uncle-Sagbag/seso-website/src/index.md

 Our dedicated server machine runs community-made scenarios on rotation, always available to play any time.
 This is available for all Operators, whether they attend operations or not.
 The current scenarios we play are Antistasi (with RHS mods), Manhunt, and Dynamic Recon Ops.
 Feel free to suggest more workshop missions.

-### Side Engagements
+### Hosting Engagements

-S.E.S.O. makes it easy for one to become a host of engagements/operations.
+It is possible for any Operator to become an Operation/Engagement Host.
 Ask Operations Command to feature your custom-made missions to the unit.
 There is no test or experience necessary.
 With enough experience, one can also contribute to the S.E.S.O. storyline.
+See the [Operation Standard](https://wiki.sesounit.org/tutorials_guides:operation_standard) for more details.

 ### Active Lounge